pivotal/blog/content/post/using-postgres-to-analyze-ride-data.md

 ORDER BY 4 DESC;
 ```

 And that should do it!
 Notice we need to group by both the trail_id (or trail.id) and the trail.name.
-Once `GROUP BY` is used in conjuction with our aggregate function (count), everything else that we want to select needs to be squashed or collapsed.
+Once `GROUP BY` is used in conjunction with our aggregate function (count), everything else that we want to select needs to be squashed or collapsed.

 Also notice the ordinal reference used in both `GROUP BY` and `ORDER BY`.
 This is purely for convenience, but be careful: if you reorder your selects and forget to change your ordinal references, it's game over.

 ## Filling in the gaps

 There is a subtle issue with the previous query.
 If a trail wasn't ridden during any month the result will not include a row at all.
 It would be much nicer to include the row with a 0 value for times_ridden.
 One solution is to approach the query from the `months` perspective: first let's generate a set of all months that we would like to consider, then we can join from there to our previous query: